dewiwilliams/adventofcode/2023/day10/readme.md

-You'll need to add an extra line of information to that start of the input file that has three integer values with the values of the Starting cell: x y value
+You'll need to add an extra line of information to the start of the input file that has three integer values with the values of the Starting cell: x y cellType

 For example:
 ```